 The best indoor “dog houses” combine the elegance and simplicity of fine home furnishings with the security and comfort that only a dedicated shelter can provide.
 To avoid ending up with an indoor den that’s intrusive or cumbersome, it’s a good idea to choose a piece that can blend in with your existing furniture collection and provide some measure of versatility by doubling as an end table or other useful piece of furniture.
 Doing so will ensure that you not only save valuable indoor space, but also you end up with a resting place for your dog that’s much more durable and lasting than a traditional plush indoor dog house.

-Many indoor options include swiveling containment doors and functions more as dog crates, which is useful for providing an extra level of security and comfort for your dog, as well as a measure of discipline and regularity.
+Many indoor options include swiveling containment doors and function more as dog crates, which is useful for providing an extra level of security and comfort for your dog, as well as a measure of discipline and regularity.
 An indoor sanctuary with a closing door can keep your pet safely contained in short-term situations where you don’t want them roaming around (say, when you’re running errands or seeing a movie) and help them grow accustomed to a bedtime and wake-up routine.

 Best indoor dog crate: Casual Home Wooden Large Pet Crate and End Table

 This dog crate from Casual Home doubles as a stylish end table, making it one of the best indoor “dog houses” for any space.
 It sports functional mission-style side slats for good ventilation, and the locking gate keeps your pet cozy and secure overnight or while you’re out.
 Its top doubles as an end table, offering ample space for lamps, beverages, and anything else one might place on an end table.

 If your pet’s needs are basic, you don’t have to splurge